Skip to content

 4. Upload a file

 We want the / route of our API to generate a pre-signed URL to upload a file to our S3 Bucket.
-Create an index.ts file and add the following.
+Replace the Hello Hono route in src/index.ts.

 const command = new PutObjectCommand({